guptakaran11/grasskode-website/content/post/travel/sea-cambodia-kampongcham.md

 	<em>Rice plate : After!</em>
 </p>

 I had overeaten and decided to take a walk down the riverside road to aid digestion.
 The promenade was beautifully lit up and there were a lot of locals hanging around.
 It seemed like the night time activity of choice for everyone in town.
 There was a market there as well which was really big.
 It seemed like the entire town was there.
 I decided to join the crowd and walked inside.
 They were selling everything, from mattresses to laundry baskets to shoes to delicious looking food.
-There was a stage with some ongoing drama, EDM blasting from somewhere and maybe a ferris wheel somewhere. [:P] I went around once and then walked out.
+There was a stage with some ongoing drama, EDM blasting from somewhere and maybe a ferris wheel somewhere. 🎡 I went around once and then walked out.
 I was too tired to continue and called it an early night back in the guest house.

 <p class="postimg">
 	<img src="https://c6.staticflickr.com/6/5705/29852352573_6c579ec75a.jpg" alt="night-market-2">